 As a science teacher, you look forward to molding young minds and teaching the children the value of science.
 When you have access to a science lab, planning activities can be fun and exciting, but also dangerous.
 Any science teacher who offers lab work as part of the class should focus on creating a safe environment for students.
 But how do you ensure student safety?
 Below are a few tips to consider when introducing a new class to your science labs.

 The first step to ensuring that students are safe is to provide training in the lab.
-Explain the general procedures in the lab such as how students should handle chemicals, the burners, etc. Go into great detail about the general procedures of the lab so each child fully understands how they should conduct themselves in the lab.
+Explain the general procedures in the lab such as how students should handle chemicals, the burners, etc. Go into detail about the general procedures of the lab so each child fully understands how they should conduct themselves.
 Provide a handout of procedures and keep a copy posted in the classroom for reference.